symfony/symfony-docs/configuration/micro_kernel_trait.rst

     This is the same ``registerBundles()`` that you see in a normal kernel.

 **configureContainer(ContainerBuilder $c, LoaderInterface $loader)**
-    This methods builds and configures the container.
+    This method builds and configures the container.
 In practice, you will use ``loadFromExtension`` to configure different bundles (this is the equivalent of what you see in a normal ``config.yml`` file).
 You can also register services directly in PHP or load external configuration files (shown below).